The Bankrate promise

 Frequently asked questions

-The amount a startup can borrow depends on many factors, including its current debt and revenue and its owner’s credit.
-SBA Community Advantage loans have a limit of $350,000, but 7(a) loans have a limit of $5 million, so it could be possible to borrow a large amount.
+The amount a startup can borrow depends on many factors, including its current debt, revenue and its owner’s credit.
+SBA Community Advantage loans have a limit of $350,000, but 7(a) loans have a limit of $5 million, so it’s possible to borrow a large amount.

 Getting a business loan to start a company can be tricky.
-Most lenders prefer to lend to companies that have at least six months to two years of operating history.
+Most lenders prefer to lend to companies with at least six months to two years of operating history.
 If you have strong personal credit and sign a personal guarantee, that could help you qualify.

 If you have a good business plan and a path toward profitability, borrowing money is still a risk, but that doesn’t mean it’s a bad idea.
-The majority of startups borrow money to help cover operating expenses.
-Just make sure to understand the risk, especially if you sign a personal guarantee, and don’t borrow more than you can afford to repay.
+The majority of startups borrow money to help cover operating expenses or buy equipment or other assets that help them grow.
+Just make sure you understand the risk, especially if you sign a personal guarantee, and don’t borrow more than you can afford to repay.